Video: Driverless car gets pulled over in San Francisco, then appears to take off - NewsBreak

 The incident, which took place on Friday, April 1 in San Francisco’s Richmond District, involved a vehicle operated by Cruise, a self-driving ride service .

 In the video, the officer is seen getting out of his vehicle to approach the Cruise, trying its door and turning to walk back to his patrol car.
 That’s when the Cruise takes off, crosses an intersection and comes to a stop.
-Two officers then get out of the patrol car to engage with the driverless vehicle.Police: Heritage High student threatened ‘mass violence’
+Two officers then get out of the patrol car to engage with the driverless vehicle.Krispy Kreme lowering cost of doughnuts to average gas price

 A statement provided to Nexstar’s KRON by Cruise explained that the vehicle was pulled over because it did not have its headlights on due to a human error.
 The San Francisco-based company said, “the vehicle yielded to the police car, then pulled over across the intersection which was the nearest safe location for a traffic stop.”